Medrine-Jepkemoi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that displays the first 10 lines of /etc/passwd Script that displays the third line of the file iacta Script that creates a file named exactly \*\\'"Best School"\'\\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line
+Script that writes into the file ls_cwd_content the result of the command ls -la